MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

     _Starting the output_

-1. Return to the Node.js window in which you ran eventgen.js and execute the following command to run it again:
+1. Return to the terminal window in which you ran eventgen.js and execute the following command to run it again:

 	<pre>
 	node eventgen.js